 “The [SEC] policy states that “access to competition areas shall be limited to participating student-athletes, coaches, officials, support personnel and properly-credentialed individuals at all times.
 For the safety of participants and spectators alike, at no time before, during or after a contest shall spectators be permitted to enter the competition area.
 It is the responsibility of each member institution to implement procedures to ensure compliance with this policy.”Advertisement

 Financial penalties for storming the field are nothing new.
-Both LSU and Kentucky were fined earlier that season following fans storming the field after huge wins in Baton Rouge and Lexington, respectively.
-The second offense of fans rushing the field results in a $100,000 fine, and a third offense will incur a whopping $250,000 fine.
+Both LSU and Kentucky were fined earlier that season following fans storming the field after huge wins in Baton Rouge, Louisiana and Lexington, Kentucky, respectively.
+The second offense of fans rushing the field results in a $100,000 fine, which the Texas A&M Aggies received after beating Alabama in 2021, and a third offense will incur a whopping $250,000 fine.

-Fights and fines aside, this was a massive win for a Texas A&M program that has set itself up to be a major national contender in the years to come, and nobody was more pleased with the outcome than Aggies head coach Jimbo Fisher.
+Fights and fines aside, this was a massive win for a Texas A&M program that has set itself up to be a major College Football Playoff contender in the years to come, and nobody was more pleased with the outcome than Aggies head coach Jimbo Fisher.

 Jimbo Fisher’s Postgame Press Conference

-This historic football game featured six total touchdowns from LSU quarterback Joe Burrow, seven total touchdowns by Texas A&M’s Kellen Mond, and 1,017 total yards of offense on this incredible night.
+This historic football game featured six total touchdowns from LSU quarterback Joe Burrow, seven total touchdowns by Texas A&M’s Kellen Mond, and 1,017 total yards of offense on this incredible regular season finale.